Meet Our Board

 Image of Helen Wilson

-Helen Willson
+Helen Willson MStJ

-Chair of Impact and Fundraising Committee
+Chair of Fundraising & Engagement Committee

 Helen spent 15 years running the Museums and Heritage Service at Caerphilly County Borough Council where she was Principal Museums & Heritage Officer between 2007 and 2017.
 There, she was responsible for the successful management, development and delivery of the Museums & Heritage Service, its sites, staff and volunteers.
 With a passion for volunteering, Helen has given her time to support several charitable causes including the Cub Scouts and her local PTA.
-In her current role, Helen is responsible for leading on volunteering and participation for the National Trust in Wales and has brought her third sector expertise of volunteer-based charities to the St John Ambulance Cymru board since February 2021.
+In her current role, Helen is responsible for leading on volunteering and participation for the National Trust in Wales and has brought her third sector expertise of volunteer-based charities to the Board since February 2021.

 Image of James O'Connor